aldokkani/AAIB-Challenge/README.md

 ## Instructions
 - Please don't spend more than **3 hours**.
 - Choose whatever frameworks you are comfortable with and that lets you achieve a solution in the given time limit.
 Please nothing too esoteric.
-We prefer Java, Ruby, Node.js, Python or Elixir.
+We prefer Node.js, Python, Java for backend and any flavor of Javascript freamework for Frontend.
 - Provide the solution source code either as zip or as a link to the code repository

 ## What we're looking for: